yangzhou6666/Privacy-in-Code-Models/PII/README.md

 ## Notebooks
 * `example.ipynb` is an example notebook to show how to use the pipeline.
 * there are several notebooks in `notebooks` folder with some of our experiments.

+## How we utilize this utility
+1. PII instance detect & record
+   1. Under the *PII* folder, run `python3 toy.py --result_path [path_to_dataset_file] --output_path [path_to_output_file]`.
+We used `base-512-nonprompt-all-merged.txt` and `base-512-promptConditional-all-merged-ffff.txt` as the dataset.
+Then the PII information will be detected and stored as output file.
+The dataset files and output files that we used and generated are inside the *PII/output* folder.
+2. PII matching
+   1. @zzp